Leighson/lighthouse-data-notes/~README.md

 ## Summary
 This repository contains all of the notes taken by [Lee Santos](https://github.com/Leighson) for the [Lighthouse Labs](https://lighthouselabs.ca) Data Science Bootcamp.

+### Notes
+Save in .zshenv then refresh IDE terminal to use variables.

 ## Table of Contents
 * [Week 1](/Week_1/)
   * [Day 1](/Week_1/Day_1/)